Ritchizh/GPR_Project_2017/README.md

 TU1208_Guide to building a GPR radar for educational use _FINAL.pdf - Developer's Guide, see page 2 to reference this project

+Datasheets.zip - an archive with datasheets of different radar components

 PCBs.zip - an archive with printed circuit boards designs (masks in .png format)

 # Notice